lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 See implementation of
 [*nginx-healthcheck-plugin*](https://github.com/lyokha/nginx-healthcheck-plugin).

-# Efficiency of data exchange between Nginx and Haskell parts
+# Efficiency of data exchange between Nginx and Haskell handlers

 Haskell handlers may accept strings (`String` or `[String]`) and *strict* bytestrings (`ByteString`), and return strings, *lazy* bytestrings and booleans.